 - Add the ginseng root pieces or powder to the hot water.

 - Allow the mixture to steep for 10 minutes.

 - Add lemon juice or honey for additional flavor, and enjoy the beverage!

 The major side effects of ginseng tea include:

-- Insomnia: Certain compounds in ginseng activate the energy levels in our body.
+- Insomnia: Certain compounds in ginseng may activate the energy levels in the body.
 If taken at bedtime, it may result in sleeping difficulties.
 If consumed daily, some people may start showing symptoms of insomnia.

-- Blood clots: Ginseng tea interferes with the functioning of blood platelets causing blood clots.
-In severe cases, the clots may also become cancerous.
+- Blood clots: The tea may interfere with the functioning of blood platelets causing blood clots.

-- Hormonal effects: Korean Ginseng tea causes estrogenic effects on the body.
+- Hormonal effects: Korean Ginseng tea may cause estrogenic effects on the body.
 This may cause hormonal abnormalities, breast pain, and vaginal bleeding, which may, in some cases, be fatal too.

-- Gastrointestinal issues: Ginseng tea may cause digestive disorders like diarrhea, stomach discomfort, and nausea.
+- Gastrointestinal issues: It may cause digestive disorders like diarrhea, stomach discomfort, and nausea.

-- Cognitive dysfunction: Ginseng tea can cause headaches, dizziness, nervousness, restlessness, anxiety, and loss of concentration in some people.
+- Cognitive dysfunction: It may cause headaches, dizziness, nervousness, restlessness, anxiety, and loss of concentration in some people.
 Further complications may lead to neurological issues, depression, confusion, schizophrenia, and manic episodes.

 Note: According to US Fish and Wildlife Service, it is illegal to harvest ginseng roots on most State lands.
 However, you can buy fresh ginseng root or powder from the market.
 Korean ginseng root is better suited for cold climates and American ginseng roots are best for summer seasons.